bnb-chain/greenfield-storage-provider/core/README.md

 # Concept

 ## GfSp Framework
-GfSp Framework(GfSp) is a base framework for greenfield storage provider.
+GfSp Framework(GfSp) is a base framework for mechain storage provider.
 The GfSp implements the specification of SP.
 For example, user must ask create object approval before uploading object, upload object to primary SP and replicate object to secondary SPs are divided into two stages, etc. Under the specification, each process is